Dizzyspiral/rats/README.md

 ### Prerequisites
 We need `nltk` to train and use our classifier, and we need `python-twitter` to scrape twitter.
+We're also going to need numpy, as it's a dependency of the trainer.
 Install them by running these commands:

 ```
 pip install nltk
 pip install python-twitter
+pip install numpy
 ```

 Note that the `python-twitter` package is NOT the same as the `twitter` package.